carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 #### c) The composition breakdown

-Unclear intention sabotages tool composition, imo MCP's most powerful feature:
+Unclear intention sabotages tool composition, imo [[model-context-protocol|MCP]]'s most powerful feature:

 - **Monica**: Unpredictable outputs (`enhance` → ??? → `format` → ???)
 - **Bruno**: Excessive orchestration (4 calls for what should be one)